commit-conf/2020/README.md

   - `name`: Required.
 The category name (Gold, Silver, etc).
   - `items`: Required.
 List of sponsors inside this category (following the same structure of the communities file)

-- [offers.yaml](data/offers.yaml): Job offers of the sponsors.
+- [jobs.yaml](data/jobs.yaml): Jobs of the sponsors.
 For each list item, you need to specify:
   - `sponsor`: Required.
 The same sponsor name as in [data/sponsors.yaml](sponsors.yaml) file.
   - `title`: Required.
 The job role.
   - `salary`: Required.
 The salary range.
 Example: 10K-18K
   - `location`: Required.
 The location.
 Example: Madrid, Spain
   - `tags`: Required.
-A list of tags to describe the job.
+A list of tags to describe the job offer.
 Example: [senior, Java, TDD, Scrum, Devops]
   - `template`: Required.
 The markdown file with the job offer content.
-This file should be inside the [src/offers](src/offers) folder.
+This file should be inside the [src/jobs](src/jobs) folder.
 Example: commit/senior-otaku-lover.md

 - [c4v.yaml](data/c4v.yaml): Content of the call for volunteers page.
 Just follow the pattern of the file.